sgwilbur/docker-simple-delivery-pipeline/README.md

 ### Usage

-Once you have cloned this repo and navigated to the directory.
+Once you have cloned this repo and navigated to the directory, this will start all the servers but the jenkins nodes will fail, see below if you want to use them as well.

     $ pwd
     /Users/you/workspaces/simple-delivery-pipeline